patricklafrance/wmfnext-shell/README.md

 };
 ```

-For now we won't register any routes or navigation items, we'll use the `Runtime` instance to log something in the console.
+For now we won't register any routes or navigation items.
+Instead, we'll use the `Runtime` instance to log something in the console.

-👉 Update the Webpack config to use the `/src/register.tsx` file as the entry point of the application rather than the default index file.
+👉 Update the Webpack config to use the `/src/register.tsx` file as the entry point of the application rather than the default index file:

 ```js
 export default {